Paula743/Paula743/README.md

 - 💻 **Learning to Program**
 - 👩‍🍳 🍽️ **Cooking and Trying New Recipes**

-"Happy to share my learning journey with you!"
+Happy to share my learning journey with you!

 ![Disney Pixar GIF](https://media1.giphy.com/media/xUUXMzfbUlKiQ/giphy.gif)